VLK’s Project Design for Allen ISD STEAM Center Earns Caudill Award

 About the Texas Association of School Boards (TASB): is an association established in 1949 to serve local public school boards.
 School board members are the largest group of publicly elected officials in the state.
 The districts represented serves approximately 5.3 million students.
 TASB’s mission is to promote educational excellence for Texas schoolchildren through advocacy, visionary leadership, and high-quality services to school districts.

-About the Exhibit of School Architecture and the Caudill Award: The Exhibit of School Architecture awards are given at the discretion of a 12-member jury (four school board members, four administrators, two representatives from the Texas Society of Architects and two representatives from the Association for Learning Environments (A4LE).
+About the Exhibit of School Architecture: The Exhibit of School Architecture awards are given at the discretion of a 12-member jury (four school board members, four administrators, two representatives from the Texas Society of Architects and two representatives from the Association for Learning Environments (A4LE).
 The Caudill Award winners were chosen from among 27 projects awarded Stars of Distinction.